 We discuss our historical results of operations below, on a consolidated basis and by segment.
 Past financial results are not indicative of future results.
 As previously mentioned, our results of operations include tables with two years of financial performance, accompanied by narrative for 2021 as compared to 2020.
+For further discussion of prior period financial results, refer to our Registration Statement on Form S-1 (No. 333-258942), as amended, filed with the SEC on September 3, 2021 and declared effective on September 8, 2021.

-Year Ended December 31, 2021 Compared to the Year Ended December 31, 2020
+Year Ended December 31, 2021 Compared to the Year Ended Ended December 31, 2020